How to Add Google Analytics to WordPress Website in 2026

 After adding the code, Google Analytics will start tracking data from your website, providing detailed reports and insights through your Google Analytics account.

-How to add Google Analytics WordPress Plugin:
+How to Install Google Analytics Using a WordPress Plugin?

 Plugin Installation